-- representative of the Pharmaceutical Faculty of the Comenius University, - representative of the patient organisations, - lawyer.
+- representative of the Pharmaceutical or Medicine Faculty, - representative of the patient organisations, - lawyer.

 External members are nominated by the AIFP Ethics Working Group and appointed by the Supervisory Board.
 The qualification criteria for selection of individual external members is their active conduct in the area of ethics, respectively general awareness of their strong ethical and moral values.